Carrot Cake Cookies

 Nutrition information provided is an estimate.
 It will vary based on cooking method and specific ingredients used.

-- Sandwich Them!
-Instead of icing, you could turn these into sandwich cookies with a layer of my cream cheese frosting between two cookies.
+- Make sandwiches: Instead of drizzling icing, you could turn these into carrot cake sandwich-style cookies with a layer of my cream cheese frosting between the two halves.

 Recipe Tips

-- Measure the grated carrots correctly.
-When measuring, the grated carrots should be packed firmly into the measuring cup.
+- Measure the grated carrots carefully.
+Be sure to pack them firmly into the measuring cup.
 The carrots add a lot of flavor, sweetness, and moisture to the cookies, so you don’t want to skimp on them!

-- Use a cookie scoop.
-I use a 1.7 tablespoon cookie scoop.
-Once I scoop the cookie dough onto the baking sheet, leave it rounded for a tall puffed cookie like the top of a muffin.
-You could also press the cookie a bit after scooping for a flatter top after baking.
+- Use a 1.7 tablespoon cookie scoop.
+This makes the cookies all the same size.
+Once I scoop the cookie dough onto the baking sheet, I leave it rounded for a tall, puffed cookie, like the top of a muffin.
+You could also press down on the cookie dough ball a bit after scooping for a flatter top after baking.

 - Don’t store the cookies on top of each other.
 This type of cream cheese frosting does not harden as it cools.
 It remains pretty soft, so be sure to store the cookies in a single layer to avoid smudging the frosting all over.